Quantifying With Only Positive Training Data: Background

 \subsection{Quantification}

-Although quantification and classification share similar characteristics, the main one being the representation of data, their objectives differ.
+Although quantification and classification share similar characteristics, the main one is the data representation, their objectives differ.
 A quantifier need not provide individual class predictions.
 Instead, it must assess the overall quantity of observations that belong to a specific class or a set of classes \citep{gonzalez2017review}.
 A quantifier is formally defined by Definition~\ref{def:quantifier}.

 \begin{definition} A \textbf{quantifier} is a model induced from $D$ that predicts the prevalence of each class in a sample, such that

 $\mathbb{S}^{\mathcal{X}}$ denotes the universe of possible samples from $\mathcal{X}$.
 For a given test sample $S \in \mathbb{S}^{\mathcal{X}}$, the quantifier outputs a vector $\hat{Q} = [\hat{p}_1, \allowbreak \dots \allowbreak, \hat{p}_l]$, where $\hat{p}_i$ estimates the prior probability for class $c_i$, such that $\sum_{j=1}^{l} \hat{p}_j = 1$.
 The objective is $[\hat{p}_1,\ldots,\hat{p}_l]$ to be as close as possible to the true prior ratios $[P(c_1),\ldots,P(c_l)]$ of the probability distribution from which $S$ was sampled. \end{definition}